 - Punctuated!
 For!
 Emphasis!, where, in addition to shouting, the person also adds an exclamation mark after each word.

-- Screaming Warrior: A character who deliberately speaks this way in order to appear intimidating.
+- Screaming Warrior, for a character who deliberately speaks this way in order to appear intimidating.

-- Suddenly Shouting, which uses a deliberate contrast between normal volume and shouting FOR MAXIMUM IMPACT!
+- Suddenly SHOUTING!, which uses a deliberate contrast between normal volume (or quietness) and shouting FOR MAXIMUM IMPACT!